 4. Your approach to recommendations is out of whack

-Don’t flood your teen’s applications with a stack of unnecessary and repetitive letters.
+Don’t flood your teen’s applications with unnecessary and repetitive letters.
 Don’t ask the friend of a friend’s neighbor’s cousin’s daughter to write a letter of support for your teen at their alma mater.
 More is not better in this situation.
-If you believe your teen’s application would be incomplete without this one additional letter from someone who knows them extremely well, then…you may consider it.
+If you believe your teen’s application would be incomplete without this additional letter from someone who knows them exceptionally well, you may consider it.

 5. You only visit the reach (aka the most competitive) schools on your teen’s college list